Bombings in Solihull urban district

 Individual sheets are also attached to the next pages about the raids on particular dates.
 The sheets do not appear to include those who died at Solihull Hospital, which presumably had a separate reporting procedure.
 All civilian and military casualties are also included on the Commonwealth War Graves Commission’s website.
 You can search by casualty name or by cemetery name.
 Selecting 'cemetery name' and then entering 'Solihull' or 'Meriden' will bring up a list of the civilian casualties who died in the respective local authority areas.

-It seems that, as a result of bombing during the Second World War, 36 civilians died in the Solihull urban district (one having been injured in Birmingham and brought to Solihull Hospital), plus two military personnel from searchlight batteries and three German airmen whose aeroplane was shot down over Earlswood.
+We know the names of 36 civilians who died in the Solihull urban district (one having been injured in Birmingham and brought to Solihull Hospital), plus two military personnel from searchlight batteries and three German airmen whose aeroplane was shot down over Earlswood.
+However, the Birmingham Daily Gazette of 2nd October 1944 gives the following statistics for the Solihull Urban District:

 The Commonwealth War Graves Commission also lists the names of 21 civilians killed in Meriden Rural District.
 Most of these seem to have been injured in the Coventry area and taken to the Canadian General Hospital at Marston Green where they died.